 Tim decided a change was in order, so he considered turning a long-held passion into his profession.
 An interest in photography for many years led him to video.
 Here he enjoyed the creativity of working with images and sound, and he especially liked giving his friends and family meaningful mementos of their most cherished possessions - treasured memories.
 So he asked the big question: "Can I make a living at this?"

 He looked into launching out on his own but as he was searching online one day came across Home Video Studio.
 A phone call started him thinking that joining a franchise was the way to go.
-Welch attended a Show 'N Tell in Indianapolis to learn more and was
+Welch attended a Show 'N Tell in Indianapolis to learn more and was soon on his way to opening up his studio.

 "I was relieved to find a place that invented the wheel already," says Welch.
 "I enjoy the support staff of Home Video Studio, the camaraderie of fellow owners and the recipe to follow."